10 Health Benefits of Turmeric:

 Optional: 1 tsp ground/fresh ginger

 I am a huge fan of taking supplemental curcumin and believe the highest quality curcumin is in a liposomal format.
-This is why I personally use and recommend the Meriva 500-SF which is the most researched form of liposomal curcumin on the market.
+This is why I personally use and recommend the PuraThrive Curcumin Gold which is the most absorbable form of turmeric on the market.

 Phospholipids and in particular, phosphatidylcholine is an essential nutrient for brain function.
 It makes up a large part of brain cells and is incorporated into all of your neuron cell membranes.
 The absorption of the curcuminoids is significantly enhanced when it is in this liposomal form and it crosses the blood brain barrier to have a powerful impact on overall brain and neurological support.